IAMSSROBINSON/grocery-list/grocery_list.md

 - valueMissing, should be false for valid
 - valid, should be true for element validation attributes
 - tooLong, should be false for valid
+- validate quantity input also for min and max, missingValue
+- automate unitInput if no selection or entry is made - it is still valid as it is not a requirement